Investor tells underperforming Vedanta to focus on social issues

-LONDON Aviva, one of the largest investors on the London market, has criticised what it says is India-focused miner Vedanta's (VED.L) "lack of focus" on social issues and slow progress which it warned was holding back the shares.
+LONDON Aug 1 Aviva, one of the largest investors on the London market, has criticised what it says is India-focused miner Vedanta's "lack of focus" on social issues and slow progress which it warned was holding back the shares.

 "We do not believe that the non-executive directors are providing sufficiently robust independent challenges to the board," Stephanie Maier, head of corporate responsibility at Aviva Investors said, in a rare public intervention from a high-profile institutional investor.